What is the liver and what vital functions does it perform?

-- Disorder of liver synthetic ability is followed by albumin synthesis inhibition, albumin being the most important plasma protein.
-Furthermore, production of blood-coagulation system proteins is reduced.
-Reference is made to hemostatic derangements where even a minor injury leads to a prolonged bleeding.
+- Impacts on the liver's synthetic ability can lead to albumin synthesis inhibition.
+Albumin is the most important plasma protein.
+Furthermore, the production of blood-coagulation system proteins can be reduced, eventually resulting in hemostatic derangements that result in even minor injuries producing prolonged bleeding.

 Different diseases and pathologies may serve as indications for liver transplantation:

 - Oncological diseases.
 It should be specified that liver transplantation in case of cancer is indicated when the tumor is located only in liver and the metastases are not defined in other organs.

 - Acute liver failure — e.g., as a result of intoxication.

 - Severe viral hepatitides (except of hepatitis A).

 - Hemochromatosis — a metabolic disturbance, in which iron begins to deposit oneself in liver cells and interferes with its normal functioning.

 - Liver cirrhosis in advanced stages, especially if there is a risk of liver coma.

 - Wilson’s disease — a disease, in which liver and some other internal organs are affected because of metabolic disturbance.

 - Congenital malformations, etc.